 Audit of the Annual Financial Statements of Wacker Chemie AG and the WACKER Group

-The Supervisory Board’s Audit Committee had awarded the auditing contract in accordance with the resolution of the Annual Shareholders’ Meeting of May 19, 2017.
-The auditors issued an unqualified audit report.
+The Supervisory Board’s Audit Committee had awarded the auditing contracts in accordance with the resolution of the Annual Shareholders’ Meeting of May 9, 2018.
+The auditors issued unqualified audit reports.

 The auditors also examined the risk management system in accordance with Section 91 of the German Stock Corporation Act (AktG).
 The audit verified that the risk management system and internal control system meet the legal requirements.
 No risks endangering the continued existence of the company were identified.
 The auditors also carried out a voluntary review of the combined non-financial report for Wacker Chemie AG and the Group.
 Their review confirmed that this report, too, meets the legal requirements.